JeroenDeDauw/WikibaseDataFixtures/README.md

 ### Version 0.2.2 (2014-09-11)

-* Use only stable versions of DataModel 1.x
+* Use only stable versions of Wikibase DataModel 1.x
 * Added `PostalCodeProperty`
 * Added postal code to `Berlin`